-- Automatically close comments on articles older than XX days
+- Automatically close comments on articles older than X days

 - This is my favorite WordPress anti-spam feature.
 For a long time, we needed a plugin to get this done, but now that it is built into WordPress, everyone should be using it.
 Here at Digging into WordPress, we close comments on old posts after 90 days, which seems to be just about the right amount of time.
 Anything longer than that, and your posts begin to get targeted by spammers and automated spam scripts.
 Especially if your posts tend to do well and build up a lot of page rank, they will be prime targets for spam as time rolls on.

-- Break comments into pages with XX comments per page
+- Break comments into pages with X comments per page

 - E-mail me whenever..

 - Unless your site is literally flooded with comments on every post, getting email alerts for new comments is an excellent way to kill any spam nonsense that gets through.
+Check out the "Email me whenever" setting and enable both options.
 I have done this at Perishable Press for four years now, and you would be hard-pressed to find even one spam comment anywhere on the site.